 Today Thomas is highly sought after for his winemaking services, experience and access to premium area vineyards.
 And while he was once the student, over the years he has become the teacher.
 We have met with a number of winemakers who worked under Thomas – and consider him one of their mentors.
-These are winemakers who have gone on to establish their own brands or consult for other Napa based brands.
+These are winemakers who have gone on to establish their own brands or consult for other Napa based producers.

 The 2006 Revana Family Vineyards Cabernet Sauvignon was just released at the time of our tasting.
 Their wine tends to age slightly longer than is common with most winery current releases.
 The bouquet shows a dusty or earthy component complemented by ripe black fruit including blackberry and black cherry.
 This is a soft elegant wine with intriguing layers of flavor (mostly black fruit).
 It offers a well-rounded finish anchored by broad tannins.
 There is ample structure on the finish yet it is in balance, complemented nicely with the lingering plum/berry flavors.
 Heidi estimates this will drink nicely through 2020.